 Scanning will be limited by applicable copyright laws.
 As described in the Library’s Course Reserves Policy, instructors are responsible for evaluating whether their reserve requests comply with copyright law.
 However, the Library may refuse to scan materials for placement on reserve when a request raises copyright or other legal or administrative concerns.
 In such cases, the Library will assist instructors in identifying electronic alternatives.

-With physical reserves currently limited, instructors cannot place print copies of course textbooks on reserve at the Library.
+Print copies of course textbooks owned by the Library may be placed on reserve.
+Faculty owned copies may also be placed on reserve.
 Although textbooks are often available in electronic format, instructors should be aware that many electronic textbooks specifically published for course instruction cannot be purchased by libraries.
 Publishers often restrict electronic textbook sales and licenses to individual students, preventing libraries from obtaining copies that can be made available to students who do not purchase or rent them.
 Scanning of chapters from print textbooks for placement on electronic reserve may also be restricted by applicable copyright laws.

 Liaison Librarians are available to assist instructors in exploring electronic textbook alternatives and may be able to identify options within existing Library collections or electronic materials available for library license.
 When it is not possible to identify an alternative to which the library can provide electronic access, the library recommends that students who are experiencing financial hardship reach out to Student Financial Services to discuss options.
 Student Financial Services can be reached at email@example.com.

 Yes!
 The Library maintains a guide on Direct Linking to Library Resources that explains how to create links to Library materials.
 Linking to Library resources is a best practice that avoids copyright complications and prevents redistribution of materials to users beyond your course.
 If the Library receives a reserve request for materials owned or licensed by the Library in electronic format, it will fulfill the request by providing links to the material rather than creating a reserve copy.